The laser sight is one of the most exciting gun accessories in action movies. But, is it just as efficient and spectacular in real life?

 So far, it seems that the laser sight should never miss from your arsenal.
 Why do shooters even take it off of their guns?

-There are multiple reasons why most firearm owners rarely use a laser sight, such as:
+While it is beneficial in many scenarios, there are definitely a few cons of laser sights.
+There are multiple reasons why most firearm owners rarely use one, such as:

 Low Battery Power